s-keshri/villa-booking-etl-pipeline/README.md

 - Total amount in Indian Rupees
 - Check-in instructions note

-Built with **Resend** — 3,000 free emails/month, lands in inbox not spam.
+Built with **Resend** — fires automatically after every successful booking transaction.

+> Note: Currently using Resend's sandbox mode which delivers to the registered address only.
+Production deployment would use a verified custom domain to send to all guests.

 ---